Kong/docs.konghq.com/app/_src/gateway/upgrade/rolling-upgrade.md

 ## Prerequisites

-* You have reviewed the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/).
+* Review the [general upgrade guide](/gateway/{{page.kong_version}}/upgrade/) to prepare for the upgrade and review your options.
-* You have chosen this upgrade option because you have a DB-less deployment, or you need to upgrade the data planes (DPs) in a hybrid mode deployment.
+* You have a DB-less deployment or you need to upgrade the data planes (CPs) in a hybrid mode deployment.

-## Upgrade steps
+## Upgrade using the rolling method

 This guide refers to the old version as cluster X and the new version as cluster Y.

+{:.note}
-The following steps follow the process outlined in the diagram, using DB-less mode as the example.
+> The following steps are intended as a guideline.
+The exact execution of these steps will vary depending on your environment.

-1. Stop any {{site.base_gateway}} configuration updates (e.g. Admin API calls).
+1. Stop any {{site.base_gateway}} configuration updates (for example, Admin API calls).
 This is critical to guarantee data consistency between cluster X and cluster Y.

 2. Back up data from the current cluster Y by following the [declarative configuration backup instructions](/gateway/{{page.kong_version}}/upgrade/backup-and-restore/#declarative-config-backup).

 3. Evaluate factors that may impact the upgrade, as described in [Upgrade Considerations].
-You may have to consider customization of both `kong.conf` and Kong configuration data.
+You may have to consider customization of both `kong.conf` and {{site.base_gateway}} configuration data.

 4. Evaluate any [breaking changes](/gateway/{{page.kong_version}}/breaking-changes/) that may have happened between releases.

-5. Deploy a new Kong cluster of version Y:
+5. Deploy a new {{site.base_gateway}} cluster of version Y:

     1. Install a new cluster running version Y as instructed in the [{{site.base_gateway}} Installation Options](/gateway/{{page.kong_version}}/install/) and